SlamBall: Playing regulations

 Games are played in four 5-minute quarters, unlike the NBA, which plays for four 12-minute quarters.
-The game commences with a "bounce-off" in which the ball is bounced at center court.
+The game commences with "The Throwdown" - A "bounce-off" in which the ball is bounced at center court.
 The ball must reach its apex uninterrupted, at which point the players are allowed to "check" each other.
 Ten minutes are allowed for a half-time break; only one time-out is permitted to each team, which may only be used during the last two minutes of regulation play.
-A 15-second shot clock is utilized.
+A 20-second shot clock is utilized.
 Teams change ends for the second half.
 A tie score at the end of regulation time is settled by a series of "face offs" (see Fouls below).

 Positions

 Each team has four players on the court at any one time.
 There are three positions: